DEC Adjudicatory Hearings

 Following the release of the notice, the requester, the division, the permittee, and the interested public have twenty calendar days to respond to the notice.
 The requester then has seven calendar days to reply to the response filed by the division.
 Once the requester’s reply is received, the Office of Administrative Hearings has ten calendar days to prepare a recommended decision for the Commissioner to grant or deny, or remand the decision to the Division for additional work.
 The Commissioner has ten calendar days after receiving the recommended decision from the Office of Administrative Hearings to make a final decision on whether to grant the request.
 If the requester has asked for a stay of the decision during the pendency of the process, the Commissioner sets the deadline on whether to grant or deny the stay.
 In reviewing the request for stay the Commissioner will consider:

-• The likelihood that the person requesting the stay will prevail in the proceedings on the merits
+- The likelihood the person requesting the stay will prevail in the proceedings on the merits

 Following the referral, the division prepares the administrative record and provide it to the Office of Administrative Hearings (OAH).
-This is a key element of the process; if the appeal is elevated to the Superior Court, the record of the decision needs to be clear, complete and robust.
-It is the responsibility of the divisions to ensure that the administrative record is clear, complete and robust before finalizing a decision.
-Having a solid administrative record provides the division with the opportunity to present the information and decision making process in detail.
-This will serve them well in the permit and in any potential challenge of the permit.
-This also ensures that if the decision is appealed, the Administrative Law Judge has all the resources and information necessary to make a clear and informed decision.
+This is a key element of the process; if the appeal is elevated to the Superior Court, the record of the decision needs to be clear, complete, and robust.
+This also ensures the Administrative Law Judge has all the resources and information necessary to make a clear and informed decision.

 OAH Timelines